csi-covid19/csi-covid19.github.io/Today/3-30-today.md

 Adjustments to tenure time, notification of appointment

-P&B Voting (also voting for Chairs to take place in May) had this suggestion: Colleges that were still trying to figure out how to proceed were advised to reach out directly to their colleagues,
+P&B Voting (also voting for Chairs to take place in May) had this suggestion: Colleges that were still trying to figure out how to proceed were advised to reach out directly to their colleagues.
+(We have been informed that the college is close to announcing a solution.)

 Notes on  the distribution of Chromebooks

 Financial  aid changes for veterans

 A summary of changes brought about  by the federal response.
+There is about 1 billion in relief for higher education New York State.